 The Texas Health and Human Services Commission (HHSC) administers programs providing Long Term Care (LTC) services and institutional care to eligible clients.
 The Texas Medicaid & Healthcare Partnership (TMHP) LTC team supports the LTC provider community in submitting claims through the Claims Management System.
 TMHP also supports providers as they submit forms via the LTC Online Portal.

-Kidney Health Care (KHC) is a statewide program that helps Texans with end-stage renal disease (ESRD) pay for dialysis treatments, access to surgery, drugs, travel to transplant or dialysis services, and Medicare premiums.
+Kidney Health Care (KHC) is a statewide program that helps Texans with end-stage renal disease (ESRD) pay for dialysis treatments, access surgery, drugs, travel to transplant or dialysis services, and Medicare premiums.
 The program helps clients who meet the income requirement, but are not eligible for Medicaid medical, drug, or travel benefits.

 How to Become a KHC Provider